 By now everyone has read – and expressed the requisite amount of educated, cosmopolitan scorn toward – the Georgia "Evolution stickers" that a court has recently ruled cannot be included in textbooks.

-This replaces the controversial but popular "We ain't had no lynchin's 'cept for them nigger boys that had it comin'" sticker
+This replaces the controversial but popular "We ain't had no lynchin's 'cept for them negro boys that had it comin'" sticker

 Don't get me wrong, posting any such notice that material in a textbook is inaccurate is prima facie ridiculous.
 If something in the book is wrong, don't give it to your children.
 If you have no evidence other than an opinion to "disprove" parts of the book, shut the fuck up.
 "God created everything" is a cop-out, not a theory.
 When I was 5 and I asked my dad how electricity is made, he told me it was magic.
 It was amusing, but more importantly it was a cover-up for "I don't know."
 When learning about the true origins of electricity later in life, I hardly expected the "It's magic" theory to get equal time.